- Alternate Work Location

 Designation of Essential Employees

-Colleges and Departments are responsible for identifying essential positions and notifying the individuals in those roles when they may be required to report to work (despite a University closure).
+Colleges and Departments are responsible for identifying essential positions and notifying the individuals in those roles when they may be required to report to work (despite a disruption to the University operations).
 Essential employees should receive and acknowledge written designation of their essential employee status from their college or department.
 The written designation remains in effect until the essential employee designation is rescinded in writing.
-Essential personnel will be expected to maintain their normal work schedule, or adjusted schedules required due to unexpected closings, unless or until otherwise notified.
+Essential personnel will be expected to maintain their normal work schedule, or adjusted schedules required due to unexpected disruption, unless or until otherwise notified.